ThibaultDucray/PatchOrganizer/README.md

 The source code:

 All Swift code was created to handle the C code that manipulates the PRST files.
-You need XCode on your MacOS to develop and compile the app.
+<br/>You need XCode on your MacOS to develop and compile the app.

 Two C files are needed:
 patchorg.h -> header file
-patchorg.c -> tools to manipulate the PRST files
+<br/>patchorg.c -> tools to manipulate the PRST files

 # License